Hay'at Tahrir al-Sham: February

-On 12 February, the al-Bunyan al-Marsous Operations Room, of which Tahrir al-Sham was a member, launched an offensive against the Syrian Army in Daraa's Manshiyah district.
-Tahrir al-Sham forces reportedly began the attack with 2 suicide bombers and car bombs.
+On 12 February, al-Bunyan al-Marsous Operations Room, of which Tahrir al-Sham was a member, launched an offensive against the Syrian Army in Daraa's Manshiyah district.
+HTS forces reportedly began the attack with 2 suicide bombers and car bombs.

 On 13 February, clashes erupted between the previously allied Tahrir al-Sham and Jund al-Aqsa, also called Liwa al-Aqsa, in northern Hama and southern Idlib.

 On 15 February, Ahrar al-Sham published an infographic on its recent defections, claiming that only 955 fighters had defected to Tahrir al-Sham.
 On 22 February, the Combating Terrorism Center reported that Jabhat Fateh al-Sham had formed the Tahrir al-Sham group due to its fear of being isolated, and to counter Ahrar al-Sham's recent expansion during the clashes in Idlib Governorate.

-On 22 February, the last of Liwa al-Asqa's 2,100 militants left their final positions in Khan Shaykhun, with unconfirmed reports in pro-government media that they were to join IS in Ar-Raqqah Governorate after a negotiated withdrawal deal with Tahrir al-Sham and the Turkistan Islamic Party.
-Afterward, Tahrir al-Sham declared terminating Liwa al-Aqsa, and promised to watch for any remaining cells.
+On 22 February, the last of Liwa al-Aqsa's 2,100 militants left their final positions in Khan Shaykhun, with unconfirmed reports in pro-government media that they were to join IS in Raqqa Governorate after a negotiated withdrawal deal with Tahrir al-Sham and the Turkistan Islamic Party.
+Afterward, Tahrir al-Sham declared the termination of Liwa al-Aqsa, and promised to watch for any remaining cells.

-On 26 February, a US airstrike in Al-Mastoumeh, Idlib Governorate, killed Abu Khayr al-Masri, who was the deputy leader of al-Qaeda.
+On 26 February, a US airstrike in al-Mastoumeh, Idlib Governorate, killed Abu Khayr al-Masri, who was the deputy leader of al-Qaeda.
 The airstrike also killed another Tahrir al-Sham militant.
 Abu Khayr's death left HTS freer to move away from al-Qaeda's any remaining influence.